Authored by the expert who managed and guided the team behind the Uganda Property Pack

 Yes, the analysis of Kampala's property market is included in our pack

-In this article, we break down current housing prices in Kampala by budget level, from $100,000 to luxury, so you can see exactly what is realistic in today's market.
+In this guide, we walk you through current housing prices in Kampala at every major budget level, from $100k to luxury, so you know exactly what to expect before you buy.

 And if you're planning to buy a property in this place, you may want to download our pack covering the real estate market in Kampala.